Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 - Repetitive stress from work or daily habits

-- Lifestyle choices like obesity, smoking, or prolonged sitting
+- Lifestyle factors like obesity, smoking, or prolonged sitting

 Identifying the root cause is key to long-term relief.